Vatican authorizes investigation into Buffalo diocese

 The “apostolic visitation” will take place in the near future, led by Brooklyn Bishop Nicholas DiMarzio, according to the Apostolic Nunciature in Washington, D.C., which is coordinating the visit for the Holy See.
 DiMarzio will submit his findings to the headquarters of the Roman Catholic Church in Vatican City.

-In a press release, Malone said he welcomed the visitation and will cooperate fully.
+Buffalo Bishop Richard Malone said he welcomed the visitation and will cooperate fully.

 The western New York diocese is the subject of dozens of lawsuits by people who claim to have been sexually abused by priests as children.
 Although most of the abuse occurred long before Malone’s arrival in Buffalo, he has acknowledged mishandling claims involving adult victims.